Hiram Johnson: U.S. Senator (1917–1945)

-In 1945, Johnson was absent when the vote took place for ratification of United Nations Charter, but made it known that he would have voted against this outcome.
+In 1945, Johnson was absent when the vote took place for ratification of the United Nations Charter, but made it known that he would have voted against this outcome.
 Senators Henrik Shipstead and William Langer were the only ones to cast votes opposing ratification.

 Presidential politics

 Following Theodore Roosevelt's death in January 1919, Johnson was the most prominent leader in the surviving progressive movement; the Progressive Party of 1912 was dead.
-In 1920 he ran for the Republican nomination for president but was defeated by conservative Senator Warren Harding.
+In 1920, he ran for the Republican nomination for president but was defeated by conservative Senator Warren Harding.
 Johnson did not get the support of Roosevelt's family, who instead supported Roosevelt's long-time friend Leonard Wood.
-At the convention, Johnson was asked to serve as Harding's running mate, but he declined.

-Johnson sought the 1924 Republican nomination against President Calvin Coolidge, but his campaign was derailed after he lost the California primary.
+At the convention, Johnson was asked to serve as Harding's running mate but he declined.
+Johnson sought the 1924 Republican nomination against President Calvin Coolidge; his campaign was derailed after he lost the California primary.
 Johnson declined to challenge Herbert Hoover for the 1928 presidential nomination, instead choosing to seek re-election to the Senate.

-In the 1932 presidential election, Johnson broke with President Hoover.
+In the 1932 United States presidential election, Johnson broke with President Hoover.
 He was one of the most prominent Republicans to support Democrat Franklin D. Roosevelt.
-During Roosevelt's first term, Johnson supported the president's New Deal economic recovery package and frequently 'crossed the floor' to aid the Democrats.
-By late 1936 he was convinced that Roosevelt was a very dangerous would-be dictator.
-Johnson, although in poor health, attacked Roosevelt and the New Deal following FDR's attempt to take control of the Supreme Court in 1937.
+During Roosevelt's first term, Johnson supported the president's New Deal economic recovery package and frequently "crossed the floor" to aid the Democrats.
+By late 1936, he was convinced that Roosevelt was a dangerous would-be dictator.
+Although in poor health, Johnson attacked Roosevelt and the New Deal following the Judicial Procedures Reform Bill of 1937, the president's "court-packing" attempt.

 Personal life

-In January 1886, Johnson married Minne L. McNeal (1869-1947).
-The couple had two sons: Hiram W. "Jack" Johnson, Jr. (1886-1959), and Archibald "Archie" McNeal Johnson (1890-1933).
+In January 1886, Johnson married Minne L. McNeal (1869–1947).
+The couple had two sons: Hiram W. "Jack" Johnson Jr. (1886–1959), and Archibald "Archie" McNeal Johnson (1890–1933).
 Both sons practiced law in California and served in the army.
 Hiram Jr. was a veteran of World War I, and attained the rank of lieutenant colonel in the Army Air Corps while stationed at Fort Mason in San Francisco during World War II.
 Archie Johnson was a major of field artillery corps and was wounded in action during the First World War.

 Death

-Having served in the Senate for almost thirty years, Johnson died in the Naval Hospital in Bethesda, Maryland, on August 6, 1945, the same day as the US conducted atomic bombing of Hiroshima.
+Having served in the Senate for almost thirty years, Johnson died of a cerebral thrombosis at the Naval Hospital in Bethesda, Maryland, on August 5, 1945, the day before the U.S.-conducted atomic bombing of Hiroshima.
 He had been in failing health for several months.
-He was interred in a mausoleum constructed at Cypress Lawn Memorial Park in Colma, California and his remains are interred with those of his wife, Minnie, and two sons.
+He was interred in a mausoleum at Cypress Lawn Memorial Park in Colma, California and his remains are interred with those of his wife, Minne, and two sons.